 -------------------------

-One of the most interesting aspects of his story had to do with his own unique relationship with his faith.
+One of the most interesting aspects of his story had to do with his own unique relationship with his faith / the "outside world".

 I vividly recall him admitting to walking into a professional partnership eyes closed (very early on in his career), only to soon realize his untimely vocational mistake.
-Nevertheless, he'd no easy way to weasel out of this mixed-morality marriage (his words), therefore he stayed put (in South MS, no less) 'till a clear exit path presented itself.
+Nevertheless, he'd no easy way to walk back from this now mixed-morality marriage (his words), therefore he stayed put (in South MS, no less) 'till a clear exit path presented itself.

-All-in-all, I quickly got the sense that they were readily owning the part of the dutifully suffering, faithfully clandestine pariahs.
+All-in-all, I quickly got the sense that they'd chosen to readily own the part of the dutifully suffering, faithfully clandestine pariahs, ever determined to survive this ordeal resolute.

-As you probably already guessed, this architect was deeply religious, and prior to him packing up his young clan and moving to Hattiesburg for this job opportunity, they'd been faithful churchgoers (I'm willing to bet a dollar he was likely a young deacon / elder) within the Jackson Metro.
+As you probably already guessed, this architect was deeply religious, and prior to him packing up his young clan and moving to Hattiesburg for this shareholder role, they'd been faithful churchgoers (I'm willing to bet a dollar he was likely a young deacon / elder) within the Jackson Metro.

-Instead of this young family becoming a member of a local "Hub City" church (immediately following their move), they chose instead to drive to the Jackson Metro very early each subsequent Sunday morning in order to attend (their) church - as they'd done prior to relocating.
+Instead of this young family becoming a member of a local "Hub City" church (immediately following their move), they chose instead to super commute to the Jackson Metro very early each subsequent Sunday morning in order to attend (their) church - as they'd done prior to relocating.
 From there, post morning church services, the children would nap on the church pews (after eating a packed lunch) in order to be "fully refreshed" for the evening church service / activities.
-When that had concluded, this architect would pack up his clan and drive back forlornly to Hattiesburg (90 minutes by car).
+When that had concluded, this architect would pack up his clan and return forlornly to Hattiesburg (90 minutes by car).

-I can remember how resolute and earnest he was as he revealed this to me, and it was obvious he had no regrets therein.
+I can remember how earnest he was as he revealed this to me, and it was obvious he had no regrets therein.
+I was left speechless.

 -------------------------